lamps-wg/csr-attestation/draft-ietf-lamps-csr-attestation.md

 ---
-title: "Use of Remote Attestation with Certificate Signing Requests"
+title: "Use of Remote Attestation with Certification Signing Requests"
 abbrev: "Remote Attestation with CSRs"
 category: std